Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_identity_and_access_management/guide.en-gb.md

 ### Advanced resource access management

+#### Overview
+By default, all resources (buckets, objects) and sub-resources (lifecycle configuration, webite configuration, ...etc) are private in Object Storage.
+Only the resource owner, i.e the user account that creates it, has full control.

+Access to private resources can be granted via access policies.

+Access policies can be categorized broadly into 2 types :
+- user based: access policies attached to a specific user are called user policies.
+A user policy is evaluated using Object Storage IAM permissions and applies only to the specific user it is attached to.
+- resource based : bucket policies and ACLs are policies that are attached directly to specific resources

+Access policies attached to a specific user are called user policies.
+A user policy is evaluated using Object Storage IAM permissions and applies only to the specific user it is attached to.

+> [!primary]
+>
+> Bucket policies is a feature that is not yet available for Object Storage.
+This article is about user policies.
+>
+>

 You can refine your permissions by importing a JSON configuration file.
 To do this, go to the `Object Storage Policy Users`{.action} tab.

 ![Object Storage users](images/highperf-identity-and-access-management-20220928084435242.png)